ishansoni22/UdacityML/ml_advance_capstone/capstone_report_template.md

 2. Tfidf : TFIDF, short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
 [Tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)

 Both of these vectorized representations are very sparse matrices.
 Therefore we need to reduce the number of features we have in these representations by reducing our vocabulary.
-We do this by removing words that are not relevant and by converting different words that convey the same meaning into the single same word.
+We do this by removing words that are not relevant and by converting different words that convey the same meaning into a single same word.

 As identified during Data Exploration, there were a lot of / n's and a lot of usernames in our comment text.
-We have removed these unnecessary words during our Data Cleaning phase.</br></br></br></br>
+We have removed these unnecessary words during our Data Cleaning phase.

 ```python
 train['comment_text'] = train['comment_text'].map(lambda x: re.sub('\\n',' ',str(x)))